-More American Revolutionary events took place in Paris, France than most people imagine.
-A historically minded Boy Scout completed an Eagle Project which presents a comprehensive walking tour of the American Revolutionary War sites in Paris.
-The guided walk starts at the house the John Adams resided in during his diplomatic stay, continues to twenty-three sites and ends at the memorial to the Lafayette Squadron of World War I.
+More American Revolutionary events occurred in Paris, France, than most people imagine.
+A historically minded Boy Scout completed an Eagle Project, which presents a comprehensive walking tour of Paris’s American Revolutionary War sites.
+The guided walk starts at the house that John Adams resided in during his diplomatic stay, continues to twenty-three sites, and ends at the memorial to the Lafayette Squadron of World War I.

 Davenport, Frances G., and Charles Oscar Paullin, eds.
 European Treaties Bearing on the History of the United States and Its Dependencies.
 4 vols.
 Clark, N.J: Lawbook Exchange, 2004.

 Poulin, Eugena, and Claire Quintal.
 La Gazette Françoise, 1780-1781: Revolutionary America’s French Newspaper.
 Newport, RI : Hanover: Salve Regina University ; In association with University Press of New England, 2007.